Welcome to Pack 380! Pack 380 has served the Capitol Hill area in Washington DC since1920 to provide a high quality and fun Cub Scouts program.

-The pack is the Scouting unit that conducts the Cub Scout program with the chartered organization.
-As illustrated on the right, it is led by a pack committee, which oversees administrative functions, and a Cubmaster, who oversees program activities.
+The Pack is the Scouting unit that conducts the Cub Scout program with an organization chartered by Scouting America.
+As illustrated on the right, it is led by a Committee that performs administrative functions, and a Cubmaster, who oversees program activities.

-In addition to Pack Meeting, Pack activities include camp outs, hikes, Pinewood Derby and the Rain Gutter Regatta.
+In addition to Den Meetings (see below), Pack activities include pack meetings, camp outs, hikes, Pinewood Derby and the Rain Gutter Regatta.
 These usually occur on weekends and are an exciting part of the Cub Scout program.

-For a cub scout pack to exist, it must be sponsored by an organization which has an agreement (charter) with BSA to incorporate scouting as part of its youth development program.
-Pack 380 is sponsored by St Peters Catholic Church on Capitol Hill.
-While our sponsoring organization is a Catholic church, we have members of various faiths and welcome everyone, regardless of their religious affiliation.
+Each Pack is sponsored by an organization that has a charter with Scouting America.
+Pack 380 is sponsored by St Peter’s Catholic Church on Capitol Hill.
+While our sponsoring organization is a Catholic church, we welcome everyone, regardless of their religious affiliation.

 Pack 380 is in the Washington DC District, which in turn is part of the National Capital Area Council (NCAC).
 NCAC is chartered by the National Council, Scouts BSA.